gbgtechradar/demos/2017-03-15/ironFunctions/README.md

 Portscanning makes a decent use case.

-### How it works

-I invited a custom slackbot to a channel created for the purpose.
-The slackbot has its own API token.

-I wrote three IronFunctions in GO:

-SlackWatcher: Will watch for incoming message events.
-PortScanner: Will perform a portscan.
-SlackResponder: Will send a message with the results back to slack.

-The demo code is available on GitHub: https://github.com/gbgtechradar/demos The meetup group has a slack team: gbgtechradar.slack.com

 ### Demo Time

+The demo code is available on GitHub: https://github.com/gbgtechradar/demos

 #### Prerequisites